daniel-mehta/daniel-mehta/README.md

 # 👋 Hey, I'm Daniel Mehta

 ## 🧠 About Me
-Wilfrid Laurier CS & UX grad · Humber AI & ML postgrad graduate
+Wilfrid Laurier CS & UX grad · Humber AI & ML postgrad
 Former Data Analyst and Database Intern at the Ministry of Education and DPCDSB
 Some startup experience at Meter, a VC-backed SF company funded by Sam Altman, Sequoia Capital, and Stripe’s founders